Public Opinion on Transparency at the FDA

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Lin Yang, Ph.D., of Alberta Health Services in Calgary, Canada, is the corresponding author.
+Authors: Leah S. Richmond-Rakerd, Ph.D., of the University of Michigan in Ann Arbor, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.